Adopt A Shelter Pet Day: Tips for Cat Adoptions & Dog Adoptions

 Will you adopt a new furry friend soon?
 There are many things to consider when adopting a pet.
 With Adopt A Shelter Pet Day on April 30th, I wanted to share some sobering adoption facts.
 In the ASPCA alone, 6.3 million dogs and cats enter their shelters each year, and only about 52% get adopted.
 I wrote about my pets’ adoption days here, and they chose me more than I chose them.
 But you don’t need to wait for happy accidents to get your pet, and can adopt shelter pets anytime all year long.

 We want every cat and dog adoption to go into a forever home.
 Sadly, sometimes life gets in the way.
-I can’t tell you the number of messages I get from people needed to re-home a beloved companion due to moving, or the death of their human, or all kinds of things.
+I can’t tell you the number of messages I get from people needed to re-home a beloved companion because of moving, or the death of their human, or all kinds of things.
 How shocking and heartbreaking for the humans–and for the pets–ending up back in the shelter.

 Keeping Pets Out of Shelters